yannbellot/weather-framer/README.md

 In development.

-A simple Framer component to display the weather.
+A simple Framer OpenWeather component to display the weather : https://openweathermap.org/current